 Introduction to abstraction; use and development of precise formulations of mathematical ideas; informal introduction to logic; introduction to naïve set theory; induction; relations and functions; big-O notation; recursive definitions, recurrence relations and their solutions; graphs and trees.
+The detailed list of topics includes

+- 1. Proof techniques (without using a formal system)

+- proof by contradiction

+- proof by cases

+- proving implications

+- proving statements with quantifiers

+- mathematical induction on natural numbers

+- 2. Naïve set theory

-The detailed list of topics includes proof by cases proving implications proving statements with quantifiers mathematical induction on natural numbers proving that one set is a subset of another proving equality of two sets basic operations on sets (union, intersection, Cartesian product, power sets, etc.) cardinality of sets (finite and infinite) strings
+- proving that one set is a subset of another

+- proving equality of two sets

+- basic operations on sets (union, intersection, Cartesian product, power sets, etc.)

+- cardinality of sets (finite and infinite)

+- strings